LucasPedrosoTI/python/log_hours/README.md

 # Automated Work Logger 🤖

-Automates work hours logging to service management systems using Playwright web automation. **Runs automatically every Friday at 10:00 AM** when deployed.
+Automates work hours logging to service management systems using Playwright web automation. **Runs on configurable schedule** (defaults to Friday at 10:00 AM) when deployed.

 ## Quick Start